gabrielekerete60/fixbms/Android_Conversion_Guide.md

 First, let's add Capacitor to your project.
 This will create the native Android project.

-> In your project's terminal, run the following commands one by one:
+> In your project's terminal, run the following command:

 ```bash
 npm install @capacitor/core @capacitor/android @capacitor/cli